Zimgineering/repoBuddy/README.md

     >should look like this: Rebornbuddy/Plugins/repoBuddy/sharpSVN.dll
 3. Delete any old repositories that might be in the included repoBuddyRepos.xml to prevent errors and namespace conflicts
 4. Enable repoBuddy in your plugins section ~~and restart rebornbuddy when the process is complete for changes to take effect~~ v0.0.0.2+ forces a restart after a botbase/plugin/routine gets updated.
+5. Click any of the direct download buttons on the One-Time downloads tab, and once finished click Restart RebornBuddy.

 # Included Repos